Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 At times betrayal in a relationship is hard to detect.
 You may not know about a betrayal or you may not want to face the reality of a betrayal.

-In order to find healing from betrayal, we need to acknowledge that we have been betrayed.
+To find healing from betrayal, we need to acknowledge that we have been betrayed.

 If you are feeling disconnected, judged, or discouraged in a close relationship it may be a form of betrayal.
 Our relationships are meant to strengthen and complement us not make us feel rejected and insignificant.